Have your say at Discuss.nzButterfly.info the Butterfly forum for NZ Login Register

 Food Plants

-Broom (Cytisus spp), Peas (Pisum sativum), Sweet Pea (Lathyrus odoratus), Broad Bean (Vicia faba), Gorse (Ulex spp), Lupin (Lupinus spp), Tree Lucerne (Chamaecytisus palmensis) & Rattlepod family (Crotalaria spp).
+Broom (Cytisus spp), Peas (Pisum sativum), Sweet Pea (Lathyrus odoratus), Broad Bean (Vicia faba), Gorse (Ulex spp), Lupin (Lupinus spp), Tree Lucerne (Chamaecytisus palmensis) and Rattlepod family (Crotalaria spp).

 Lifecycle